DON'T HAVE AN ACCOUNT YET ?

 Around the pipe and the others underwater structures, covered by some coral, you will find a great variety of reef fish, including butterflyfish, surgeonfish, parrotfish, damselfish and eels.
 Green sea turtles are very common on this spot, usually hanging out near the water outflow.
 If you are lucky, you might spot spinner dolphins (which comes to visit the bay on some mornings), or even a blacktip reef shark darting above the sand in the deepest areas.

-The top of the structure is approximately at 3 meters under the surface of the ocean.
+The top of the structure is approximately at 10ft under the surface of the ocean.
 Do not dive down in front of the openings to the pipes, as the flowing water can be strong.

 There is no restaurant available near the beach.
 Bring at least your own water with you.